Ashwin-Rajesh/Verilog_comm/i2c/readme.md

   6) On next_state command, it moves to ```RACK_SCL_H``` and checks if ```SDA``` is low.
 If it is, acknowledge was received.
 Else, ACK was unsuccessfull.
 So, it outputs the signal, ```o_ackerror``` and moves to the ```STOP``` state next
   7) On ```next_state``` command, it transitions to ```R_SCL_L``` if it is in read mode or to ```W_SCL_L``` if it is in write mode

+- To send the address, R/W bit, after the start state, we load the address and R/W bit onto the data register and put the FSM into the write track.
+We also set the ```r_rw``` register that will determine if the master sends or receives after the first byte.

 - Transitions from ```IDLE``` -> ```START```, ```RACK_SCL_H``` -> ```STOP``` (on no ACK received) and from any state to ```STOP``` are asynchronous with respect to ```i_next_state```.
 They can happen on an internal clock cycle.